timburgan/timburgan/tests/test-1/README.expected.md

 **How this works**

-When you click a link, it opens a GitHub Issue with the required pre-populated text.
-Just push "Create New Issue".
+When you click a link, it opens a GitHub Issue with the required pre-populated text, then just push "Create New Issue" to save it.
 That will trigger a [GitHub Actions](https://github.blog/2020-07-03-github-action-hero-casey-lee/#getting-started-with-github-actions) workflow that'll update my GitHub Profile _README.md_ with the new state of the board.

 **Notice a problem?**